 The NWCS-COVID-19 cohort study is a follow-up study of the regular NWCS in 2019.
 The sample for the NWCS 2019 was selected by Statistics Netherlands.
-In the NWCS 2019, the target population consists of members of the workforce between the ages of 15 and 74 years who were working in the Netherlands.
+In the NWCS 2019, the target population consists of members of the workforce between the ages of 15 and 74 years who were working in the Netherlands, thereby excluding self-employed.
 The exact methods used in the NWCS are described in the annual NWCS methodology report (Hooftman et al., 2020 (in Dutch)).
-For the NWCS-COVID-19, a group of participants had responded to the NWCS 2019 were approached once again.
-Respondents were not invited unless, in the NWCS 2019, they had granted permission to be re-contacted and stated that such contact could be made by email.
-Some respondents had already been approached within the framework of another follow-up study.
-To limit the burden on respondents, this group did not receive invitations for the NWCS-COVID-19 measurement.
+For the NWCS-COVID-19, a group of participants who had responded to the NWCS 2019 were approached again.
+Respondents were invited if they had granted permission to be re-contacted and stated that such contact could be made by email.
+Some respondents had already been approached for another follow-up study, and they did not receive an invitation for the NWCS-COVID-19 cohort study.